aaronights/aarond.me/src/content/blog/monday.md

 The Dannevirke job was easy, just a matter of reseating a cable.
 After doing that it was getting close to 9pm, and I was hoping no new jobs came in - I wanted to go home!

-I was tempted to get some unhealthy takeaways now, as I hadn’t eaten much all day.
+I was tempted to get some unhealthy takeaways now, as I hadn't eaten much all day.
 But no!
 I got home soon after 10pm and had Weet-Bix with some peanut butter for my dinner.

 ![shots.](../../assets/images/blog/dinner.jpg)
 _Meal of Champions._

-I’m tired now.
-I’d better shower and get some sleep before I do it all over again tomorrow.
+I'm tired now.
+I'd better shower and get some sleep before I do it all over again tomorrow.
 Goodnight, kids!